 MEASURE RESULT Community Survey, increasing satisfaction with heritage conservation (baseline 2012) (Bayside/Rockdale).
 Performance gap: 0.66 Moderate change since 2013, increased by 0.20.
-Community Survey, proportion of residents who are satisfied with 'feeling part 54% of residents agree or strongly agree to feeling a sense of community, a of the community' in the former City of Rockdale is steadily increasing (Bayside/Rockdale). decrease by 2% since 2013.
+54% of residents agree or strongly agree to feeling a sense of community, a decrease by 2% since 2013.